SquadFM/Squad-Field-Manual/README.md

 * SP - Spawn Point
 * SP - Single Player
 * Spawn - Refers to the designated area where players spawn (e.g. Main, FOB, Rally Point)
+* Spawn advantage - One team has better HAB placements and is able to reach objectives easier than their enemy
 * Spawn Camp/Kill - The act of keeping the enemy team in their spawn area by killing them as soon as they walk out.
 * Spawn shift - once you're dead spawn at a different HAB (which is closer to your current/next objective)
 * SPM - Score Per Minute